More people have been to space

 Why not?
 Might be a better question.

 I remember as a child reading Swallows and Amazons and being enthralled by the adventures they all enjoyed.
-I reached the age of 54 and started to wonder what's next for me ... do I just want to get old gracefully, do I want to 'just' compete in another Marathon / Triathlon / Ironman?
+I reached the age of 53 and started to wonder what's next for me - do I just want to get old gracefully, do I want to 'just' compete in yet another Marathon / Triathlon / Ironman?

-Life is for living - "get busy living or get busy dying" - ok, so that's a quote from the Shawshank Redemption, one of my favourite films, but it's so true in life to - time to craft your own adventure.
+Life is for living - "get busy living or get busy dying" - ok, so that's a quote from The Shawshank Redemption, one of my favourite films, but it's so true in life too.

 Rowing Crew - Victoria Jeffs